gtvj/gtvj.github.io/_posts/2016-10-23-mac-os-x-command-line-essentials.md

 ### Searching with find

 The find command recursively searches directories, looking at every file until it finds a match.
-For example, I can find all the files anywhere in my home directory with names that contain the string &#8216;index&#8217; with:
+For example, I can find all the files anywhere in my home directory with names that contain the string 'index' with:

 `find ~ -name "*index*"`

 ### Fun utilities

-There are many useful utilities available on the command line, here are a couple of the more &#8216;fun&#8217; ones (use the `man` command to find out more about them)
+There are many useful utilities available on the command line, here are a couple of the more 'fun' ones (use the `man` command to find out more about them)

   * the `expr` command provides a simple calculator
   * `units` provides a simple way to convert units of temperature, length, area etc.